cysouw/diathesis/text/c05_case.md

 The crucial (and somewhat problematic) aspect of such alternations is that there is no formal indication of the presence of a diathesis except for the marking of the arguments themselves.
 The prototypical diathesis (as defined [@sec:intro-basic-definition]) includes some overt linguistic marking that indicates that a diathesis has taken place (i.e. some affix, particle, light verb, or other morphosyntactic means).
 And indeed, all diatheses that will be discussed in subsequent chapters will be of that kind.
 In contrast, the diatheses discussed in this chapter and the next chapter are 'covert' alternations, or 'zero marked' alternations, in that there is no other indication of a diathesis, except for the marking of the arguments themselves [@zuniga2019 introduce the term 'covert' diathesis for this].
 The problem with such covert diatheses is that there is no overt directionality in the alternation -- there is no way to distinguish between a base form and a derived form.
 Both alternants have an equal status as far as the morphosyntax is concerned.
 I have attempted to infer a direction based on parallels to other diatheses.

 The unmarked nature of covert diatheses implies that there is some slight redundancy and fuzziness in presentation.
 This redundancy arises because, for example, when a verb occurs in four different constructions, then there are logically six different alternations (viz.
 1-2, 1-3, 1-4, 2-3, 2-4, 3-4).
-I have nonetheless decided to approach the descriptive organisation in this chapter from the perspective of such pairwise alternations, because (i) it highlights the possible connections attested between construction, and (ii) very many verbs appear only to occur in just one or two alternations anyway (with only a smaller subset of verbs appearing across many different constructions).
+I have nonetheless decided to approach the descriptive organisation in this chapter from the perspective of such pairwise alternations, because (i) it highlights the possible connections attested between constructions, and (ii) very many verbs appear only to occur in just one or two alternations anyway (with only a smaller subset of verbs appearing across many different constructions).

 There are seven local groups of diatheses that seem prominent enough to be given a German name.
 I propose the following names for these: